cag-coder/FlowerRecognition/README.md

 Web Application which classifies 5 different type of flowers using Flask Python.

-Write npm install after you dowloaded in order to upload modules.

-For back-end you need to create a virtual environmen.
+Write npm install after you dowloaded in order to download dependencies(sass) For back-end you need to create a virtual environmen.